tsdk-monorepo/tsdk-starter/README.md

-This is a example repo for tsdk quick start tutorial.
+This is the repo for tsdk quick start tutorial.

-> Recommend use `pnpm`

 ## Getting Started

 First, install dependencies:

+> Recommend use `pnpm`

 ```sh
 pnpm install